DFE-Digital/apply-for-teacher-training/docs/connecting-to-databases.md

-# Connect to a production database
+# How to: connect to a production database

 ## Purpose